grezxune/gatsby-tommy-treb/src/pages/posts/2020-1-16/personal-development-yes-please.md

 # HOW.
 EXCITING.
 IS.
 THAT?!

 The thing with these books is there will be times when you're reading and you realize it is describing something that matches up pretty much spot on in your life.
 When this happens, you have two choices: laugh it off and decide to not reconsider your actions, or you can actually think about what the material is telling you and consider changing a behavior of yours.
-After all, the point in reading self development books is to become a better human in some way, shape, or form.
+After all, the point in reading personal development books is to become a better human in some way, shape, or form.
 The difference you will see if you choose to change things in your life may not be immediate, but it will be profound.
 If something comes up in the material and you feel like it cannot apply to you for some reason, consider the FACT that you can do whatever it is you DESIRE.
 There is ALWAYS many sets of actions that you can take to get you wherever, or whatever, it is you want to be or have.
 The only limit in your life is the limit in your own thinking.

 That means ... whoa whoa whoa.
 Hold up.
 What did I just say?